gomorpheus/morpheus-docs/integration_guides/ITSM/ServiceNow.rst

 The following is a guide to installing the Morpheus ServiceNow application.

 ..
-IMPORTANT:: When using Service Now version London the following steps must be done.
-An administrator needs to modify permissions on two tables in ServiceNow.
-The tables are 'catalog_script_client' and 'io_set_item'.
-The administrator needs to allow 'can create', 'can update' and 'can delete' access on these tables.

-..
 IMPORTANT:: A valid SSL Certificate is required on the |morpheus| Appliance for the ServiceNow plugin to be able to communicate with the appliance.